World Blood Donor Day: Background

 A donor's arm at various stages of donation.
 The two photographs on the left show a blood pressure cuff being used as a tourniquet.

-Transfusion of blood and blood products helps and save millions of lives every year.
+Transfusion of blood and blood products helps save millions of lives every year.
 It can help patients who are suffering from life-threatening conditions live longer and with higher quality of life, and supports complex medical and surgical procedures.
 It also has an essential, life-saving role in maternal and perinatal care.
 Access to safe and sufficient blood and blood products can help reduce rates of death and disability due to severe bleeding during delivery and after childbirth.

 In many countries, there is not an adequate supply of safe blood, and blood services face the challenge of making sufficient blood available, while also ensuring its quality and safety.

 An adequate supply can only be assured through regular donations by voluntary unpaid blood donors.
 The WHO's goal is for all countries to obtain all their blood supplies from voluntary unpaid donors by 2020.
 In 2014, 60 countries have their national blood supplies based on 99-100% voluntary unpaid blood donations, with 73 countries still largely dependent on family and paid donors.